 The top coat is of medium length and can be wavy or straight.
-This is a double coated breed, so an undercoat is also expected.
+This is a double coated breed, so an undercoat is also expected and a solid grooming brush is highly recommended.
 However, it will be climate that largely determines the thickness of this downy bottom layer.

 One of the more distinguishing characteristics of this breed, and part of their stunning good looks, are their often uniquely colored eyes.

 Australian Shepherds carry the gene for heterochromatic eyes, in other words, they are often multicolored.
 Shades of blue and brown cover the spectrum from light to dark.
 Even a single eye may have several colors!

 The average lifespan for the Aussie is 13-15 years.
 Eye problems, hip dysplasia, and epilepsy are the more common congenital problems that tend to show up in this breed.
 However, it is overall considered a healthy and hearty breed.

 Australian Shepherd and Blue Heeler Mix: Is the Texas Heeler right for you?